Quantized Floquet topology with temporal noise

-We compare the results of actual time disorder and Floquet time disorder in \fref{Figure.finite_size_and_Qstar_1d_disorder}, showing that they match within error bars after extrapolation to the thermodynamic limit.
+We compare the results of actual time disorder and Floquet time disorder in \fref{Figure.finite_size_and_Qstar_1d_disorder}b, showing that they match within error bars after extrapolation to the thermodynamic limit.
 Importantly, each realization of the Floquet time disorder can be analyzed in the language of the Floquet-Thouless energy pump, meaning that our non-topological response with time disorder is obtained by averaging over the non-quantized responses from the Floquet-Thouless energy pump.
 This explains why the response is not quantized, and provides a valuable method for defining (average) topology in this temporally disordered system.

-\emph{Two-dimensional disorder} -- Having understood one-dimensional disorder, we can now make predictions for full two-dimensional disorder, in which $\mu_j$ is chosen independently for each site.
-The dependence of $\tau$ on system size should be the same with 2D disorder, since diffusion still applies.
+\emph{Two-dimensional disorder} -- Having understood one-dimensional disorder, we can now make predictions for the actual case of interest, namely full two-dimensional disorder, in which $\mu_j$ is chosen independently for each site.
+The dependence of $\tau$ on system size \del{should} will be the same with 2D disorder, since the mapping to a diffusive random walk \del{diffusion} still applies.
 This means that the plateau value $Q^\ast$ should again be infinitely long-lived in the thermodynamic limit.
 However, a more interesting fact comes out of thinking about this plateau value.
 Unlike the case of 1D disorder, 2D disorder has a non-trivial topological phase (the AFAI) that survives to finite disorder, with a sharp transition from $Q=1$ to $Q=0$ at finite $W_c$ \cite{titumphysical}.
 Therefore, our analysis of 1D disorder implies that the non-trivial topological phase will also survive for weak Floquet time disorder, since this is a perturbative deformation of the original AFAI model.
-Given the equivalence of pumping for time disorder and Floquet time disorder, we thus predict that the AFAI is \emph{stable} to weak temporal noise.
+Given that \del{the equivalence of pumping for} time disorder and Floquet time disorder demonstrate identical plateau values for $Q^\ast$ upon averaging over disorder configurations, we thus predict that the AFAI is \emph{stable} to weak temporal noise.

-This intuition is confirmed numerically in \fref{Figure.2d_disorder} using the same technique as Titum et. al \cite{titumphysical}.
+This intuition is confirmed numerically in \fref{Figure.2d_disorder} using the a well-established technique introduced by \del{same technique as} Titum et al. \cite{titumphysical}.
 Specifically, for a given realization of Floquet time disorder, we calculate the Floquet quasienergies $\epsilon^F_n$ and determine the statistics of their nearest-neighbor level spacings: $\Delta_n \equiv \epsilon^F_{n+1}-\epsilon^F_{n}$.
 We calculate the $r$-statistic \cite{PhysRevB.75.155111}: